-I 4.
-Supply Chain/Responsible Procurement To ensure raw material supply (about 80% purchased locally in 2018) is reliable and elastic within our purchasing and supply level, we are constantly sourcing for new suppliers and reviewing their supply code of conduct.
-Also we are Implementing responsible procurement policies in the selection of construction vendors, material suppliers and project partners and monitor their ongoing performance.
-A committee consists of staff of supply, account & production departments will review the suppliers during the 3 rd quarter of 2019 5.
-Energy Saving Plans In 2016 our power consumption was nearly RMB 5 million, this has reduced our profit and wasted energy due to poor power management and old compressor.
-We had replaced an old generator in 2017 and put in place a energy saving plan of controlling the switches in a reasonable level.
-During this reporting year the power consumption had dropped to RMB 3.1 million, but nevertheless partially due to reduction in production.
+Also, we are implementing responsible procurement policies in the selection of construction vendors, material suppliers and project partners and monitor their ongoing performance.

+production departments will review the suppliers during the 3rd quarter of 2019

+5. Energy Saving Plans

+In 2016 our power consumption was nearly RMB 5 million, this has reduced our profit and wasted energy due to poor power management and old compressors.

+We had replaced an old generator in 2017 and put in place an energy saving plan of controlling the switches in a reasonable level.
+During this reporting year the power consumption had dropped to RMB2.35 million, but nevertheless partially due to reduction in production.

 We will continue to ensure energy saving policy is consistent.
+The production unit concerned has set to reduce the energy saving up to 24% in year 2019 by implementing & enforcing SOPs which were in already in place.

+Recruitment and

+Upgrading of

+skilled workers

-The production unit concerned has set to reduce the energy saving up to 10% in year 2019 by implementing & enforcing SOPs which were in already in place.
-Recruitment and Upgrading of skilled workers We are working closely with the local technical and vocational schools for fresh graduates to join the company to ensure a continual supply of younger workers with better technical know-how.
+We are working closely with the local technical and vocational schools for fresh graduates to join the company to ensure a continual supply of younger workers with better technical know-how.
 Better incentives are provided for workers who are willing to learn and upgrade themselves.
-Also by constantly review their piece rates vs the complication of the work itself to ensure workers' pay are fair and sustainable.
+Also, by constantly reviewing their piece rates vs the complication of the work itself to ensure workers' pay are fair and sustainable.

 To reduce the attrition rates by 5% in the next reporting year through revived incentives scheme and loyalty bonus.
 We also set targets for every worker at all levels to improve his/her skill by at least one grade in 2019.

+Corporate

+Social

+Responsibility (CSR)

-Corporate Social Responsibility (CSR) We have plans to promote healthy life style among the industrial zone with annual walk & jog campaign where charity contribution is a built-in element.
+We have plans to promote healthy life style among the industrial zone with annual walk & jog campaign where charity contribution is a built-in element.
 Also we are proposing to set up a Scholarship scheme for both our staff children and for some selected schools in the long run.

 We aim to kick start the above plan by second half of the year 2019.